 Parents may seek a place for their child outside of the normal age group, for example, if the child is gifted and talented or has experienced problems such as ill health.
+This is not limited to applications for those starting school for the first time but includes children moving from infant to junior/primary schools.

-Nottinghamshire residents should submit a request in writing to Nottinghamshire County Council's school admissions team as early as possible.
-Designated officers will make decisions based on the circumstances of each case and in the best interests of the child concerned.
-This will include taking account of: the parent's views; information about the child's academic, social and emotional development; where relevant, the child's medical history and the views of a medical professional; whether they have previously been educated out of their normal age group; and whether they may naturally have fallen into a lower age group if it were not for being born prematurely.
-The views of the head teacher of the school concerned will also be taken into account.
+Nottinghamshire residents should submit a request in writing to the admission authority as early as possible.
+The admission authority will make decisions based on the circumstances of each case and in the best interests of the child concerned.
+This will include taking account of the parent's views; information about the child's academic, social and emotional development; where relevant, the child's medical history and the views of a medical professional; whether they have previously been educated out of their normal age group; and whether they may naturally have fallen into a lower age group if it were not for being born prematurely.
+The views of the headteacher of the school concerned will also be taken into account.
 When informing a parent of the decision on the year group to which the child should be admitted, the parent will be notified of the reasons for the decision.